-The University Cleaners does the linen service for the Dining Common, Barge Infirmary, and the Child Development Center, as well as dry cleaning, laundry and shirt service for the faculty, staff and students and community.
+The University Cleaners does the linen service for various campus departments, as well as dry cleaning, laundry and shirt service for the faculty, staff, students and community.

 In Unusual Films, Bob Jones University has one of the most effective media today of spreading the Gospel throughout the world.
-This up-to-date, excellently equipped motion-picture studio centers on a large sound stage complete with professional cranes and multidirectional dollies, cameras, microphone perambulators, catwalks, arc and incandescent lights, lighting accessories, and still photography equipment and laboratories.
+This up-to-date, excellently equipped motion picture studio centers on a large sound stage complete with professional cranes and multidirectional dollies, cameras, microphone perambulators, catwalks, arc and incandescent lights, lighting accessories, and still photography equipment and laboratories.
 Conveniently located near the sound stage are studios for makeup and hairstyling, wardrobe, film and non-linear video editing, sound recording, re-recording and scoring, 2-D and 3-D animation, set and costume design, scene drafting and construction, film distribution, projection computer lab, and classroom facilities.

 Since its organization in 1950, Unusual Films has established an outstanding record in the production and distribution of its films which are being shown in all parts of the world.
-One of its most celebrated film releases has been Wine of Morning, a two-hour, full color, first-century story that was selected to represent America at the International Congress of Schools of Cinema at the Cannes Film Festival.
-Since then Unusual Films has produced, in addition to numerous shorter films, six more feature-length productions: Red Runs the River, a 90-minute film dealing with the personal conversion of one of the historic generals of the Civil War; Flame in the Wind, presenting a strong gospel message against the background of the Spanish inquisition; Sheffey, the moving story of a circuit-riding preacher known for his power in prayer; Beyond the Night, a missionary film telling the story of the powerful testimony of a missionary doctor in Africa; and The Printing, the story of secret Bible printing in the Soviet Union on the eve of perestroika.
-Unusual Films' most recent feature-length film, Milltown Pride, is set in a 1920's textile mill village and depicts the story of a young man's dream to play baseball and his willingness to sacrifice anything to make that happen.
+One of its most celebrated film releases has been Wine of Morning, a two-hour, full color, first-century story that was selected to represent America at the International Congress of Schools of Cinema at the Cannes Film Festival, Since then,

+Unusual Films has produced, in addition to numerous shorter films, six more feature-length productions: Red Runs the River, a 90-minute film dealing with the personal conversion of one of the historic generals of the Civil War; Flame in the Wind, presenting a strong gospel message against the background of the Spanish inquisition; Sheffey, the moving story of a circuit riding preacher known for his power in prayer; Beyond the Night, a missionary film telling the story of the powerful testimony of a missionary doctor in Africa; and The Printing, the story of secret Bible printing in the Soviet Union on the eve of perestroika.
+The most recent children's productions are The Treasure Map, Appalachian Trial and Project Dinosaur, three dramatic adventure films designed to appeal to children, and The Golden Rom, Farmer Dillo Paints His Barn, and Farmer Dillo Counts His Chickens, all of which are animated stories.
+Unusual Films' most recent featurelength film, Milltown Pride, is set in a 1920's textile mill village and depicts the story of a young man's dream to play baseball and his willingness to sacrifice anything to make that happen.

-The most recent children's productions are The Treasure Map, Appalachian Trial, and Project Dinosaur, three dramatic adventure films designed to appeal to children, and The Golden Rom, Farmer Dillo Paints His Barn, and Farmer Dillo Counts His Chickens, all of which are animated stories.
-Unusual Films serves as a laboratory for Cinema students who wish to receive professional training in all phases of Christian and educational motion-picture and video production and in the field of still photography.
+Unusual Films serves as a laboratory for cinema students who wish to receive professional training in all phases of Christian and educational motion-picture and video production and in the field of still photography.
 Cinema majors, as well as any student in BJU, may gain experience in the various aspects of production, and cocurricular credit may be earned by such participation.

-Because of the strong Christian emphasis and the serious approach to the work on the part of Christian young people who feel a definite call of God to this field of service, because of the motion picture equipment and facilities, because all fine arts are given without additional tuition, because of the teacher-training background of the Unusual Films staff coupled with a knowledge of motion pictures, and because of the practical experience given students, Bob Jones University is better prepared than any other university in America to train Christian young people who are seriously interested in cinema and video.
+Because of the strong Christian emphasis and the serious approach to the work on the part of Christian young people who feel a definite call of God to this field of service, because of the motion picture equipment and facilities, because all fine arts are given without additional tuition, because of the teachertraining background of the Unusual Films staff coupled with a knowledge of motion pictures, and because of the practical experience given students, Bob Jones University is better prepared than any other university in America to train Christian young people who are seriously interested in cinema and video.

-The purpose of Unusual Films to win men and women to Jesus Christ is epitomized in the motto which hangs on the sound stage wall: I Corinthians 9:22-"I am made all things to all men, that I might by all means save some."
+The purpose of Unusual Films to win men and women to Jesus Christ is epitomized in the motto which hangs on the sound stage wall: I Cor.
+9:22-"I am made all things to all men, that I might by all means save some."